Dalai Lama denies meeting paedophile Jeffrey Epstein after name appears in files

 Joi Ito, responding, implied Epstein had not yet met the exiled leader, writing, “Yes.
 First step would be to meet Tenzin” and suggesting an unnamed student could “get us the Dalai Lama”.

-The next day, Epstein emailed a contact saved as Soon Yi Previn, writing: “im working on the dalai lama for dinner.”
+The next day, Epstein emailed a contact saved as Soon Yi Previn, Allen’s wife, writing: “im working on the dalai lama for dinner.”

 The Dalai Lama is the head of Tibetan Buddhism and has lived in exile since 1959, when he fled to northern India following unrest over the Chinese occupation of Tibet.